DimuthuKasunWP/aossie.gitlab.io/_includes/ideas/agora-algorithms.md

 This project idea aims to expand Agora's collection of algorithms.
 We would like Agora to provide at least all algorithms listed in the leftmost collumn of [this wikipedia table](https://en.wikipedia.org/wiki/Voting_system#Compliance_of_selected_systems_.28table.29).

-Vote-counting methods are often not described in a algorithmically precise way.
+Vote-counting methods are often not described in an algorithmically precise way.
 Therefore, one of the challenges of this project is to be able to comprehend natural language specifications of vote-counting methods and produce a clear implementation that does what the specification wants.

 #### Requirements